adjacentlink/emane-guide/guide/site/tdma-radio-model.md

 The TDMA radio model supports priority queues which map to user traffic based priority levels assigned by emulation boundary components.
-Outbound messages are dequeued FIFO based on slot service class queue mapping and a highest to lowest priority queue search, if necessary.
+Outbound messages are dequeued First in First Out (FIFO) based on slot service class queue mapping and a highest to lowest priority queue search, if necessary.

 The TDMA radio model classifies user traffic into four categories which map to four queues.
 Traffic is assigned to a queue based on